Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Numerical examples

 \section{Numerical examples}

-In this section, we conduct three different sets of experiments of increasing complexity.
+In this section, we conduct two sets of numerical experiments to illustrate \Cref{alg:practical,alg:alternative_cvar}.
 We begin with a simple example problem which allows us to test the theory presented in \Cref{sub:convergence_rates}.
 Subsequently, we assess the practicality and robustness of the adaptive sampling algorithms with a risk-averse portfolio optimization application.
-Finally, we consider the design of a thin steel shell structure with physical model uncertainties.
+In order to discuss the performance of \Cref{alg:practical,alg:alternative_cvar}, we include plots showing the objective function values at each iteration.
+These function values were estimated to a high accuracy independent of the algorithms' approximation of the objective function value.